lillypad/emacs.d/README.md

   - Creator of `snort-mode` (I've added a few improvements)
 - [jmdeldin](https://github.com/jmdeldin)
   - Made port of `ir-black-theme` (Modified to make `anarchy-theme`)

+:notebook_with_decorative_cover:: Travis CI Support is on the way though Ubuntu 14.04 vagrant runners are out of date for this config so will have to migrate to docker

 If you like this project buy me a drink :wine_glass: